 It’s been my own experience and observation that the most interesting people and things exist somewhere between the extremes.
 People are beginning to recognize the diversity and fluidity that exists in the middle, a spectrum where our preconceived ideas about gender roles, gender identity, sexual preferences are becoming more and more irrelevant.
 What difference does it make that Bruce Jenner, former Olympic athlete, identifies as a woman and is now Caitlyn?
 So what if a boy who identifies himself as a male, likes girls’ things?
-What does a person’s gender or sexual preference have to do with his or her ability to do a job?
+What does a person’s gender or sexual preference have to do with his or her ability to do a job to to be a good person?
 I’m more concerned with what kind of person they are, how they treat others, and how well they do their jobs.

 Anyone or anything on either extreme is an outlier, not the norm, and, statistically, should be disregarded as irrelevant.